Best Machu Picchu Tours

 Having already touched upon this earlier, here we’ll now look at your different ways of getting to Machu Picchu.
 Regardless of which you’ll pick, you’ll first need to head to the city of Cusco.

-Those who want to keep costs the lowest will find that going independently (or with this single day tour) are the very best options.
+Those who want to keep costs the lowest will find that going independently (or with a single day tour) are the very best options.
 The above tour includes all transport and makes it easy to get there and back from Cusco in a day.
 Otherwise independently you’ll take a couple of colectivos from Cusco to the start of the hidroeléctrica track, and then walk for 2/3 hours until you reach the site.

 aguascalientes peru